Code-Institute-Submissions/jeffgallagher86-crafties-ms4_DecResub/README.md

 ## Media

-* Images in Home Page slider courtesty of Stephen Coyle and Steven Hylands on Flickr

 * Credit goes to [Craft Beers Delivered](https://www.craftbeersdelivered.com/) for the site content including images and beer descriptions and info.

 * Credit goes to [Craft Beer Club](https://craftbeerclub.com/blog) for the blog content of the site.

+* All other images on the site are from unsplash.

 ## Code